sifive/RiscvSpecFormal/README.md

 ## Current functional coverage

+### Base ISA and extensions

 The current model covers RV-IMACF.
 However, the current implementation can easily be extended to support a larger subset of the RISC-V instruction set.
 Rather than hardcode the interpretation and behavior of every individual RISC-V instruction, the current model uses an extensible instruction database that may be expanded with little to no modification of the model's core.
 The resulting modularity means that, once the core has become stable, our model can be extended and modified easily to track changes to RISC-V spec.

+### Privilege levels
+It currently supports only user privilege level, with Machine and Supervisor privilege levels in unstable branches.

+### Parameterisation of the model
+The extensible instruction database is written in a parameterized manner, which can be instantiated to 32-bits, 64-bits, 128-bits or any other bit-widths for data path.
+It also supports extensions using a parameter table that lists all the extensions to generate in the formal model.

-[//]: # "## Current specification of assembly syntax and encoding"
+## Current specification of assembly syntax and encoding

+The specification is written as a database, i.e., a list of entries in Gallina, with the specification of each instruction written as a Kami LetExpression.
+The syntax is discussed in greater detail below.

 ## Current treatment of concurrency

 The implementation model presented here consists of a single RISC-V processor with plans to extend it to multicore systems, implementing the most relaxed version of the memory model.
-In fact, since Kami is a general purpose hardware specification language, it is trivial to design arbitrarily complex concurrent hardware systems in Kami.
+In fact, since Kami is a general purpose hardware specification language, it is trivial to design arbitrarily complex concurrent hardware systems in Kami (see the Multicore system + hierarchical caches written in Kami in the ICFP 2018 Kami paper).

 ## Current treatment of floating-point

 We currently support the entire floating-point instruction set (RVF).
 The floating point unit is completely implemented in Kami.

-## Current capabilities
+The unstable version also contains RVD (double-precision floating point).

+## What the specification and associated tooling generates and enables

 Our model can be compiled to Verilog.
 Accordingly, it can be simulated and synthesized using standard tools.

-[//]: # "### Emulation"
+### Emulation

+Since it generates verilog, verilator can be used to run the generated verilog

-[//]: # "### Use as test oracle in tandem verification"
+### Use as test oracle in tandem verification
+It prints out the instruction packets through various stages (i.e. Fetch, Decode, Execute, Memory, Writeback, even though these stages all together happen in one clock cycle).
+This trace can be used in tandem verification.

 ### Theorem-prover definitions that support proof

 Our processor model is implemented in Kami.
 Accordingly, it's behavior is immediately verifiable using Coq.
+We have developed an elaborate ecosystem for Kami in Coq that includes several tactics to perform proof search and several general theorems about the semantics of Kami that helps in proving designs to be equivalent to the formal specification.
 In addition, various tools and utilities exist for export Coq definitions and theorems into other proof assistants.

 ### Use in documentation